When practicing your game at home, it’s possible to just swing your club without a ball or even use foam or plastic balls.

 Many customers find this to be the best quality net they’ve ever used.

 When evaluating the Home Series, we were impressed with the quick setup and effectiveness given the ease of use.
 We also like how compatible it is with other components of a full simulator setup like mats and screens.

-Don’t want a Net Return model?
+Don’t want a Net Return model or a budget net from Amazon?
 That’s fine; there are other options out there.

 The Cimarron Masters Golf Net is meant to be paired with a special frame to create a 10′ x 10′ x 10′ (or 20′ x 10′ x 10′) enclosure.
 It’s aimed for outdoor use, although you could use it indoors if you have the space.

 You can hit balls into it straight away, but if you want more of a simulator experience, all you need is a good hitting mat and a simulator system like SkyTrak or FSX, and you’re good to go.
 These can be purchased here.

 The Cimarron Masters Golf Net & Enclosure consists of 1″ steel frame corners and poles for constructing a stable frame.

 The black #252 UV-treated netting is dense, and the baffle is made of heavy-duty archery netting.
 All balls are easily stopped by the backdrop.

 Cimarron has assembly instructions with diagrams.
 It shouldn’t take you more than an hour to set up, but make sure you read the instructions carefully.